nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     * **`clear`** : Deletes all contacts including patients, doctors, and activities.

     * **`exit`** : Exits the app.
-5. **Address Book, GoMedic Address Book, and GoMedic** refers to the same term, which is just the application itself.
+5. **Address Book, GoMedic Address Book, and GoMedic** refers to the same term, which is the application itself.

 <div style="page-break-after: always;"></div>